A compassionate, informative and clear-eyed guide for parents of children with chronic or terminal illness.

 An invaluable reference for parents of sick or hospitalised children by an experienced and eminent psychologist.

 To many parents, it is hard to imagine a more upsetting reality than one where their child is hospitalised, severely sick, or terminally ill.
-In When Your Child is Sick, psycho-social counsellor Joanna Breyer distils decades of experience working with sick children and their families into a comprehensive guide for navigating the uncharted and frightening terrain.
+In When Your Child is Sick, psychologist Joanna Breyer distils decades of experience working with sick children and their families into a comprehensive guide for navigating the uncharted and frightening terrain.
 She provides expert advice to guide them through the hospital setting, at-home care, and long-term outcomes.

 Breyer's actionable techniques and direct advice will help parents feel more in-control of a circumstance that has upended their life.
 She alerts parents to key personnel in the hospital, gives dialogue prompts to help parents ask for the help they need, addresses the needs of their other children at home, offers advice on how to best utilise friends and family who want to help, includes stories from other families who have been there, and teaches coping techniques to help both parents and children weather the stress of prolonged illness and even death.